juanitogan/flame/doc/game.md

 `WidgetsFlutterBinding.ensureInitialized()` is required as the first line if you want to call setup features like `Screen.setFullScreen()` before you call `runApp()`.

 The [`Screen` static class](/doc/statics/screen.md) contains some setup functions.

+The [`Camera` static class](/doc/statics/camera.md) contains the main camera settings in case you need a scaled camera and/or panning.
+This is a good place to set camera size/scale, if needed for your game.

+The [`System` static class](/doc/statics/system.md) contains the default [Pivot](/doc/pivot.md) setting.

 The [`GestureInitializer` static class](/doc/input.md#gestureinitializer-class) contains flags for setting up the main [`GestureDetector`](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html) in the game engine.
 You must initialize all gestures here that will be used anywhere in your game.